MertDalbudak/rapidd/README.md

 ### 4. Configure Your Application

 Create an `app.json` file under the `/config` directory.
 You can use [config/default.json](config/default.json) as a reference example for the configuration structure.
+Also create an `.env` file in the root directory of your project.
+You can use [.env.example](.env.example) as a reference for the environment variables needed.

 ### 5. Start Your Server